 UK Weather - What is the Amber Heat Health warning?
 Level 3 of 4

-You may already be suffering from the heat and humidity but as temperatures are forecast to rise and remain at or above 30C this week there will be impacts on some people's health.
-Others are enjoying it but the heat is going to get more extreme as July continues.
+You may already be suffering from high pollen levels but early next week there will be heat and humidity to contend with too, feeding up from the SE.
+Temperatures are forecast to rise up to or above 30C so there will be impacts on some people's health.
+Others may be looking forward to the brief spell of warmth, following a very mixed June.
 Public Health England (PHE) have chosen to take a Met Office service relating to temperature thresholds to enable their staff, patients and services to prepare.
-The map above only applies to England, other parts of the UK will experience heat and the humidity, although the most extreme conditions are forecast for England, particularly in the SE, East Anglia, the Midlands and eastern England.
+The map above only applies to England, other parts of the UK will experience some warmth with the humid air reaching over more of Britain, although the most extreme conditions will be for Greater London and the Home Counties.

 "Triggered when the Met Office confirms threshold temperatures for one of more regions have been reached for one day and the following night, and the forecast for the next day has a greater than 90% confidence level that the day threshold temperature will be met.
 This stage requires social and healthcare services to target specific actions at high-risk groups."

-The threshold temperatures vary by region but this week SE Britain could see temperatures of 30 to 34C, possibly a few degrees higher.
-With very light winds, sleeping at night will be uncomfortable.
+The threshold temperatures vary by region but in the last week of June SE Britain could see temperatures of 30+C. With very light winds, sleeping at night will be uncomfortable.
 So we move from Alert & Readiness level 2 to Heatwave Action.
 The service is for health professionals, contingency planners and emergency responders, and is used for planning purposes within NHS England, it is different to the Amber severe weather warnings which are issued for the public about specific weather events such as heavy rain or snow.

 Just as in extreme, or lengthy cold spells, there can be serious health consequences from too much heat and vulnerable groups are particularly at-risk as the heat continues and .intensifies.
 Heatwaves can be dangerous, especially for the very young or very old or those with chronic disease.
 These alerts set off recommendations and procedures to reduce the risks to health as the heat continues for: